unparalleled-js/docs-1/connectors/mssql/introduction.md

 ### Operators

 At the foundation of any `WHERE` statement, we have operators that help us filter and identify what rows we want returned in Workato.
-By chaining operators in the same way one would do it in SQL, you'll be able to use them to create robust and complex filters on your data directly from Workato.
+By chaining operators in the same way you would do it in SQL, you'll be able to use them to create robust and complex filters on your data directly from Workato.

 <details><summary><b>List of operators</b></summary>